Plumbing & Heating Program

 To provide training through classroom instruction, demonstration, and practical application, methods for construction, installation, maintenance, service, repair, and diagnostics to construct, maintain and repair Plumbing, Heating, and Ventilation systems.

 January and August

-Reading and math skills at or above the 8th grade level.
+graduation levels and the best paying jobs.
 For specific program entry guidelines and testing requirements in reading and mathematics, contact the Admissions Office at (800) 478-5389.